amusant/presentations/dac2018/PITCHME.md

 - Scope |
 	- Attacks on OS mounted from the FPGA  |
 - Attacker Model |
-	- Sceanrio A : High Performance Computing |
+	- Scenario A : High Performance Computing |
 	- Scenario B : Embedded |
 ---
 #### Attacker Model